-Freshman admission information sessions are available Monday through Friday at 10 a.m. and 2 p.m., followed by campus tours led by one of our students.
-Saturday visitors should plan to join us at 11 a.m.
+Admission information sessions are available Monday through Friday at 10 a.m. and 2 p.m., followed by campus tours led by Students Ambassador.
+One Saturday session and tour begins at 11 a.m. each week, except on Open House dates.
 The office is closed for major holidays.